Kettering: Saju Chelavalel jailed for murdering wife and children

 The court was played a harrowing recording found on the defendant's phone of banging noises followed by the sound of a woman screaming or gasping and a child crying or calling out.

-Mr Newton Price said it was the prosecution's belief that it was a recording of Anju being strangled.
+Mr Newton-Price said it was the prosecution's belief that it was a recording of Anju being strangled.

+He said the audio recording also captured the sound of a blender being used to make a "toxic" mixture of chocolate and pills intended to send the children to sleep.

+The court heard that police officers attended the flat after receiving a call from a neighbour who was concerned for the family's welfare.

 The body of Anju Ashok was found on the floor of an adjoining bedroom.
 The couple's children were described in a police statement as "laying perfectly side-by-side on the double bed".